KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 22. Recommendation: ESLint is not in the dependencies or devDependencies.
 It is recommended to add it to one of them.
 23. Recommendation: No lint script found in package.json.
 It is recommended to add one.
 24. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.
+25. Recommendation: 3 GitHub Actions jobs could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.

 ### [MMM-Tesla3 by usncahill](https://github.com/usncahill/MMM-Tesla3)